Tom Murphy Player Props: Mariners vs. Angels

-After going 0-for-2 in his most recent game, Tom Murphy and the Seattle Mariners take on the Los Angeles Angels (who will start Reid Detmers) at 9:40 PM ET on Monday.
+After going 0-for-4 in his most recent game, Tom Murphy and the Seattle Mariners take on the Los Angeles Angels (who will hand the ball to Jose Suarez) at 9:40 PM ET on Tuesday.

-In his previous game he had a hitless showing (0-for-2) against the Guardians.

 Tom Murphy Game Info & Props vs. the Angels